 Side effects of the vaccine mean your immune system is working, not that you have the virus.

-The COVID-19 vaccine has been shown to work well to prevent symptomatic COVID-19 illness.
+The COVID-19 vaccine has been shown to work well to prevent symptomatic and severe COVID-19 illness.
 Getting a COVID-19 vaccine can help protect you and your family from getting ill from the virus.
 If you get the virus after you get the vaccine, it may help your symptoms be milder.
-The Covid-19 vaccine may also help protect people around you from getting the infection.
+It also lowers your chance of needing a hospital stay because of COVID-19.
+The COVID-19 vaccine may also help protect people around you from getting the infection.

 COVID-19 vaccines may also lead to more widespread changes.
 The more people who get the COVID-19 vaccine, the less likely the virus will be able to spread in the community.
-This is called "herd immunity" or "community immunity."
-As more people get the vaccine, local and regional policies may be able to change about what types of businesses can be open and how people can gather together.
+This is called herd immunity or community immunity.

 Tell your healthcare provider if you have ever had a severe allergic reaction to food or medicine.
 Talk with them about your risks if you carry an epinephrine autoinjector.
 This may affect your provider’s advice to you about the vaccine.